conjure-cp/conjure-oxide/docs-book/conjure-oxide-book/src/contributors-guide/template.md

 }
 ```

 This only works with rust code blocks.
-There are [different ways to include code](https://books.irust.net/read/mdbook-guide/en-us/guide/reading.html).
+There are [different ways to include code](https://books.irust.net/read/mdbook-guide/en-us/guide/reading.html), and the blocks can be runable, or not (as it currently is).

-this will be filled with other random format bits, tho honestly people could just look at the md docs, and this template could just have the tags or something
+We will look at syntax highlighting needed to include Conjure-Oxide.

-## Sub Title
+(This will be filled with other random format bits, though people could just look at the md docs, and this template could just have the tags or something)

-In here will be info on the tags and other stuff- will be ironed out more once we figure out what we're doing!
+## Extra/related reading

-:)
+Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.